wesleyruiz/realmail/readme.md

 ## Introduction

 Realmail is developed based on the [MJML](https://mjml.io/) and has very good compatibility.
 At the same time, it can generate code through drag-and-drop editing.
+This project is forked from [Easy email](https://github.com/arco-design/easy-email).

 ## Features: